University of the Potomac Faculty

 Certified Government Financial Manager

 Professor Simmons has over 25 years of progressive professional experience in the fields of accounting and auditing.
 Most recently, he was Director for General Audits in the Office of the Inspector General.
 There he assisted in developing recommendations for an annual audit plan, scheduling and completing audits, estimating workloads and capability of staff, making assignments of audits and other special projects at the direction of the Assistant Inspector General for Audits.
-Professor Simmons teaches Accounting at Potomac College.
+Professor Simmons teaches Accounting at University of the Potomac.

 Ed.D.
 Organizational Leadership (2012), Argosy University